Bus vs Rail Comparison

 📋 Purpose

-This tool answers the question: should I switch from bus to rail for my commute (or vice versa)?
-It uses live postcode geocoding to compute distance, applies LAD-banded fare and stop-density data, and combines time, cost, reliability and carbon into a single economic recommendation.
+This tool answers one question: should I switch from bus to train for my commute (or vice versa)?
+It uses live postcode data to calculate your journey distance, applies area-specific fares and service frequencies, and combines time, cost, punctuality and carbon into a single economic recommendation.

 ⚙️ How It Works